 From Black Friday to Black November

-As Black Friday got bigger and bigger and stores made more and more profit by discount hungry shoppers, what started as a day tuned into a whole month.
-Sales would begin earlier and earlier and stores would discount different products on different days with the biggest sale hitting on Black Friday itself.
+As Black Friday got bigger and bigger and stores made more and more profit by discount-hungry shoppers.
+What started as a day then tuned into a whole month.
+Sales would begin earlier and earlier and stores would discount different products on different days with the biggest sales hitting on Black Friday itself.
 Although helping to reduce the crazy rush for just one day, it puts pressure on consumers and pushes the message that this is only time they will be able to get these bargains, but that isn’t necessarily true.